Santroller/Santroller/wiring_guides/ps2.md

 [![Finished adaptor](/assets/images/ps2-pinout.jpg)](/assets/images/ps2-pinout.png)

 1. Connect Attention, Acknowledge to Acknowledge, Command to MOSI, Data to MISO and Clock to SCK.
-Note that for anything that isn't the 3.3v pro micro or pi pico, you will need to connect these pins using a level shifter.
+Note that for anything that isn't the 3.3v Pro Micro or pi pico, you will need to connect these pins using a level shifter.

    | Microcontroller | SCK | MOSI | MISO | Acknowledge | Attention |
    | --- | --- | --- | --- | --- | --- |